 ‘These who have turned the world upside down have come here too’ (Acts 17:6).

-We discover what’s possible by learning of those who lived the impossible.
+We discover what’s possible by learning from those who lived the impossible.
 “Reading Christian biographies is absolutely important,” said Mathew Backholer.
 “They teach us the days of miracles are not over.
 It happened before; it is happening now and it can happen in our lives.”

 Mathew’s brother Paul received a powerful infilling of the Holy Spirit in his youth, setting him on fire for the Lord after listening to the testimony of the Hebridean revivalist Duncan Campbell.
 “Are you real with God?” was the challenge Campbell gave and the recording was still anointed.
 Campbell went to the Lord in 1972, yet his life was still setting people on fire twenty-plus years later.